Notes on the Geography of New Zealand: Dunedin 2 (Institutional)

 Tile can be clinical, but not here.

-No passenger trains run up-island now, but there's a short-line for tourists.
+No passenger trains run now except a short-line for tourists.

 And here's a third of these limestone-bluestone confections.
-It's just across the street from the train station, from whose lawn this picture was taken.
-It's the law courts, designed by the government architect, John Campbell, and completed in 1902, a few years before the station.
+It's not so far behind the Big Two.
+We're standing on the lawn of the railroad station and looking at the law courts, designed by the government architect, John Campbell, and completed in 1902, a few years before the station.

 A main street runs past the courts and up to the Octagon, a set of several concentric octagonal streets forming the civic center.